 When the children are back in school and the cold weather arrives, it’s a certainty that cold and flu season will soon follow.
-But you can take a number of proactive measures to reduce the number of colds your family acquires during the winter months.
+But you can take several proactive measures to reduce the number of colds your family acquires during the winter months.
 Simple actions like getting sufficient rest and eating well can help to improve your body’s ability to withstand attacks from cold germs.
-Here are 3 important tips you can implement that have a measurable effect on your ability to resist the germs that cause the common cold.
+Here are 3 important tips you can implement that have a measurable effect on family health to resist the germs that cause the common cold.

 1 –Practice Good Hand Sanitation